Things To Do

 Nasi Lemak

-A fragrant rice dish cooked in coconut milk, often served with sambal (spicy chili paste), fried crispy anchovies, peanuts, and cucumber.
-Look for it at local eateries and street food stalls.
+A fragrant rice dish cooked in coconut milk, served with sambal, fried crispy anchovies, peanuts, boiled eggs, and cucumber.

 Must-Try!